Confinement-engineered superconductor to correlated-insulator transition in a van der Waals monolayer

+Such asymmetric differential conductance is typical of inelastic steps associated to correlated Coulomb excitations \cite{Heinrich2004,Khajetoorians2010,Bryant2015}.
+Furthermore, the magnitude of the energy gap in these islands monotonically increases with decreasing island size (Fig.~\ref{fig:fig2}(f), the details of extracting the energy gap are given in the SI) \cite{Kouwenhoven2001,ihn2010semiconductor}.
+This behaviour is consistent with the presence of a Coulomb gap in small islands, where the repulsive Coulomb interaction dominates over phonon-mediated attractive interactions.
+On the other hand, the BCS-shaped superconducting gaps in the islands in Fig.~\ref{fig:fig2}(d) are independent of the island size (Fig.~\ref{fig:fig2}(f)) as the electron-phonon coupling strength does not depend on the system size.
+The Coulomb gap and superconducting gaps can also be distinguished by their respective magnetic field dependent behaviour (see SI).

+Disorder driven superconductor-insulator transition (SIT) cannot justify our data, since we observe that the SC gap remains practically constant with reducing island size.
+The data also suggests that disorder does not have a sizable impact besides a small renormalization of the density of states as given by the Altshuler-Aronov effect\cite{altshuler1985electron,PhysRevB.100.045413}.
+The main source of disorder appears to be on the edges of the islands which show slightly different SC energy gap compared to the center of the island (see SI).

-The previous phenomenology can be easily rationalized with a many-body low energy model.
-Since the full quantum many-body system for an nm-sized flake cannot be exactly solved, we will focus on the instability of the lowest energy $2n$ single-particle eigenstates of the NbSe$_2$ flake $\Psi_{i,s}$, with $i=1,..,n$ the state number and $s={\uparrow,\downarrow}$ the spin quantum number.
+\textbf{Theoretical model for competing interactions.} However, the previous phenomenology can be rationalized with a many-body low energy model.
+Many-body interactions are well known to lead to Coulomb blockade effects in conventional superconductors, promoting intriguing phenomena arising from the interplay of pairing correlations and finite size effects\cite{Bose2014,Yuan2020}.
+However, these phenomena has remained unexploited to probe many-body effects in correlated two-dimensional superconductors.
+Since the full quantum many-body system for a nm-sized island cannot be exactly solved, we will focus on the instability of the lowest energy $2n$ single-particle eigenstates of the NbSe$_2$ island $\Psi_{i,s}$, with $i=1,..,n$ the state number and $s={\uparrow,\downarrow}$ the spin quantum number.
 These states closest to the Fermi energy will be the ones most impacted by interactions, and therefore the fundamental physics of the system can be captured by projecting electronic interactions in this manifold.
 For the sake of concreteness, we take interactions $SU(2)$ symmetric and constant on the Fermi surface manifold.
 In particular, we take projected electronic interactions partitioned into intra-orbital repulsive ones $U$ (of Coulomb origin) and inter-orbital attractive ones $V$ (of electron-phonon origin).
 Furthermore, due to the existence of nearby large superconducting islands, the low energy states will feel a superconducting proximity effect with a value depending on the distance to the closest big superconducting island.
 We parametrize this effect with $\bar \Delta$.
-The half filling of the low energy manifold is enforced by $\mu$.
+The half filling of the low energy manifold is enforced by $\mu$, and computed self-consistently for each $U$ and $V$.
 The low energy many-body Hamiltonian takes the form.